Skip to main content

 • make a copy of the letter available at the local office for the person to collect

-The Housing Executive should refer the case back to the original office if they still have to make a decision on further homeless tests.
-The person may end up receiving a negative decision on the next test and has the same right to request a review of this decision.
+The Housing Executive should refer the case back to the original office if they still have to decide on further homeless tests.
+The person may receive a negative decision on the next test and has the same right to request a review of this decision.

 Suitability of accommodation